survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ...
 ```

-T> The *Understanding Chunks* chapter digs into other available chunk types.
-Understanding that from Webpack's point of view we have entry chunks now is important.

-If you try to generate a build now (`npm run build`), you should see something like this:
+We have two separate entries, or **entry chunks**, now.
+The *Understanding Chunks* chapter digs into other available chunk types.
+Now we have a mapping between entries and the output configuration. `[name].js` will kick in based on the entry name and if you try to generate a build now (`npm run build`), you should see something like this:

 ```bash
 [webpack-validator] Config is valid.